Turbo Takeaways

 If the current value of your home is less than the outstanding loan balance, a short sale can be helpful.
 With this option, your lender will agree to accept the price at which your house sells as the full payment on the outstanding mortgage.
 The remaining debt will be erased if your home sells for less than what you owe.

-Speak to Your Lender About Mortgage Debt at the Earliest
+Talk to Your Lender About Mortgage Debt as Soon As Possible

-If keeping up with your mortgage payments is challenging, reach out to your mortgage lender or a debt relief company.
-Help is available in many forms.
+If keeping up with your mortgage payments is challenging, reach out to your mortgage lender.
+Although your mortgage is considered a secured debt that doesn't qualify for debt relief, help is available in many forms.

-TurboDebt can provide you with debt relief through strategic planning, advising, and consulting services.
+TurboDebt offers debt relief through strategic planning, advising, and consulting services.
 Our knowledgeable counselors can help you find the right debt relief options and resolve the financial challenges you’re currently facing.
 Connect with us for a free consultation today.